 Our failure to comply with Anti-Corruption Laws could result in significant fines and penalties, criminal sanctions against us, our officers or our employees, prohibitions on the conduct of our business, and damage to our reputation.
-Operations outside of the U.S. may be affected by changes in trade protection laws, policies and measures, and other regulatory requirements affecting trade and investment
+Operations outside of the U.S. may be affected by changes in trade protection laws, policies and measures, and other regulatory requirements affecting trade and investment.

 The transfer of personal data from the European Union ("EU") to the U.S. has become a significant area of potential operational and compliance risk.
 In 2020, the Court of Justice of the European Union ("CJEU") and the Swiss Federal Data Protection and Information Commissioner invalidated the U.S.-EU and U.S.-Swiss Privacy Shield frameworks, respectively.
 Privacy Shield was a mechanism for companies to transfer data from EU member states or Switzerland to the U.S. In its decision, the CJEU also indicated that individual EU member states could determine whether Standard Contractual Clauses ("SCCs") (another "adequate" option for data transfers) are sufficient to securely transfer data out of the EU.
 A number of local country data protection authorities in the EU subsequently determined that SCCs were invalid for data transfers to the U.S. The EU Data Protection Board subsequently published updated SCCs to address some of the issues presented in the CJEU decision.
 Those new SCCs were required to be in place by December 27, 2022, and required significant effort for companies to review and revise their EU-U.S. data transfer agreements.
 Because of the legal challenges presented by these court and data protection authority decisions, there is uncertainty regarding the legal basis for data transfers to the U.S., which could lead to interruption of such transfers.
 The complex nature and shifting laws related to EU/UK/Switzerland to U.S. data transfers could cause operational interruptions, liabilities and reputational harm.
-These and other requirements could increase the cost of compliance for us and our customers, restrict our and our customers' ability to store and process data, negatively impact our ability to offer our solutions in certain locations and limit our customers to establish data storage in other jurisdictions or apply local operational processes that are difficult and costly to integrate with global processes.
+These and other requirements could increase the cost of compliance for us and our customers, restrict our and our customers' ability to store and process data, negatively impact our ability to offer our solutions in certain locations and limit our customers' ability to deploy our solutions globally.
+These consequences may be more significant in countries with legislation that requires data to remain localized "in country," as this could require us or our customers to establish data storage in other j

 If we fail to comply with such laws and regulations, we may be subject to significant fines, penalties or liabilities for noncompliance, thereby harming our business.
 For example, in 2016, the EU adopted the General Data Protection Regulation ("GDPR"), which establishes new requirements regarding the handling of personal data and which became effective in May 2018.
-Noncompliance with the GDPR may result in monetary penalties of up to 4% of worldwide revenue.
+Non-compliance with the GDPR may result in monetary penalties of up to 4% of worldwide revenue.